sul-dlss-deprecated/lyberservices-scripts/README.md

 ## Troubleshooting

-### Seeing an error like this when you try to run pre-assembly or a discovery report?
+### Seeing an error like this when you try to run pre-assemble or a discovery report?

 ```
 Psych::SyntaxError: (<unknown>): mapping values are not allowed in this